NoVACodeCoffee/admin/sponsorship.md

 ## Venue Sponsor

 Provide us a space for up to 100 participants, and be OK with food and drinks.
-If you need an attendee list for security, we'll send the RSVP the afternoon of the MeetUp
+If you need an attendee list for security, we'll send the RSVP the afternoon of the MeetUp.

+## Meetup Page Dues Sponsor
+Approximately $180/year.
+Easy as pie to sponsor this one.
+Your logo included on the Meetup Sponsors page.

 ## Logistics